Energy-twisted boundary condition and response in one-dimensional quantum many-body systems: Energy-twisted boundary condition and thermal Meissner stiffness

 satisfying PBC ($\sigma_{L+1}=\sigma_1$).
 The Ising coupling favors a ferromagnetically ordered phase ($J>h$), and the transverse field favors a disordered (paramagnetic) phase ($J<h$).
 These phases are related to each other by an order-disorder duality transformation \cite{schultz64}.
 The phase transition between them occurs at $h/J=1$ (the self-dual point), at which the low-energy properties are described by the Ising CFT \cite{francesco97}.

 We use the transfer matrix formalism introduced in Sec.\ \ref{Boost boundary condition} to calculate the response to the energy-twisted boundary condition.
 Some details can be found in Appendix \ref{Lattice spin systems and transfer matrix formalism}.
 The twisted free energy $F(\kappa)=-\beta^{-1}\ln Z(\kappa)$ is evaluated numerically for a ring of perimeter $L=10$.
 Here, we fix the Ising coupling by $J=1$.
 The free energy at the critical point ($h=J=1$) agrees with the CFT result (Fig.~\ref{fig:xytwist} bottom left).
 The free energy has a period of $\kappa=\beta/L$ and the peaks of the free energy become clear as the temperature is lowered.
 The free energy changes non-monotonically as a function of the twist parameter $\kappa$, which is in stark contrast to a monotonically varying free energy of electrons under the $U(1)$ twist within a single quantum flux, exhibiting a saw-tooth shape.
-The free energy is plotted so that the largest free energy is set to be zero.
+The free energy shifted by a suitable constant is plotted.

 Away from the critical point, we can see that the free energy variation decays rapidly due to the stiffness of the order (Fig.~\ref{fig:xytwist} bottom right).
 In addition, the free energy peaks besides $L\kappa/\beta=$ (integer) fade out even at low temperature.
-The peak height at these points is no longer related to that at the origin as is at the critical point.
+The peak height at these points is no longer related to that at the origin as it is at the critical point.
 This would be a signature of the deviation of the theory from the Ising CFT.
 The free energy profile obeys the duality of the model, that is, $h/J<1$ in the ferromagnetic phase and $h'/J'=(h/J)^{-1}>1$ in the paramagnetic phase have the same response against the twist.

 In Appendix \ref{Transfer matrix method for free fermion models}, we consider yet another lattice model, the 1d disordered free fermion model(s), and discuss the thermal Meissner stiffness.